Nodes and Components

 Starting with the

-cc.MeshRenderer title, is the properties of the Sphere component.
-In Cocos Creator, the MeshRenderer component is used to draw mesh resources, where the
+cc.MeshRenderer title is the property of the MeshRenderer component mounted on the Sphere.
+In Cocos Creator, the MeshRenderer component is used to render static 3D models, where the

 Mesh property is used to specify the mesh resources used for rendering.
 As the Sphere node was just created the default is